-We've all heard the stories in our fourball of the guys brand new custom-fitted driver shaft snapping on the flight back home.
-And all the airline offered him was a few paltry dollars based on the light weight of the club.
+We've all heard the stories of the guys brand new custom-fitted driver shaft snapping on the flight back home.
+And all the airline offered him was a few measly dollars based on the light weight of the club.

 I've traveled thousands of miles (on full service and budget airlines) with my golf clubs and have never had a single one broken.
 Even with a travel bag, I take extra precautions.

 In this guide, I'll not only show you which are the best golf travel bags for airlines, but I'm going to show you how to pack a bag so you never ever have broken clubs.
 Plus, wheeling your golf back around the airport looks way more swanky than lugging it on a shoulder.
 Take your clubs everywhere!

 *All of these bags are compliant with airline policies.
 The only thing to remember is the weight restrictions and to double check the airline policies to ensure once the bag is packed, it doesn't exceed maximum weight - usually around 50 lbs.